 How do CFDs work?
 When the contract expires, the two parties exchange the difference between the price of the commodity at the beginning of the contract and the price of the commodity at the contract end.
 If the trader predicts the outcome of a trade correctly, the seller pays the difference between the initial buy price and the new value of the asset.
 Inversely, if the trader gets the prediction wrong and the asset moves in the opposite direction, he is expected to pay the difference to the seller.
 An example of the successful CFDs trade can be seen below.

-When you trade CFDs the process of entering and exiting the position doesn't present a challenge and this makes commodity trading via CFDs extremely popular.
+CFDs the process of entering and exiting the position doesn't present a challenge and this makes commodity trading via CFDs extremely popular.
 Furthermore, there are some other advantages of CFDs trading: